What is the Partnership?

 Does the Partnership undertake on-ground work?

-The Partnership’s primary purpose is the development of the annual waterway health report card and addressing data gaps in the 2015 report card.
-As data gaps are filled, the report card will better highlight priority areas for investment on new, innovative, and enhanced management activities.
-Currently the Partnership showcases the programs, including on-ground projects, undertaken by Partners aimed at improving waterway health, via the Activities Spotlight and associated mapping product.
+The Partnership’s primary purpose is communicating the condition of regional waterways through the annual report card and addressing data gaps.
+As data gaps are filled, the report card will better highlight priority areas for investment in new and enhanced management activities.
+The Partnership showcases programs and on-ground projects undertaken by Partners through an annual Stewardship Report.

 Who hosts the Partnership?

-Reef Catchments has been endorsed by the Partnership as host organisation for the Partnership.
-Reef Catchments represent an excellent host for the Partnership due to their involvement in extensive regional initiatives directly relevant to the Partnership and the annual waterway health report card.
+The Partnership is currently hosted at Reef Catchments which is the Natural Resource Management Group for the Mackay-Whitsunday region.
+Reef Catchments represents an excellent host for the Partnership due to their involvement in regional initiatives directly related to waterway health outcomes.